glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

 configured:

 - <http://beaglebone.local/> - Cloud9
-- <http://beaglebone.local/bone101/> - Beaglebone 101 - although this proxies to
+- <http://beaglebone.local/bone101/> - BeagleBone 101 - although this proxies to
   port 8000 which is unresponsive.  _bonescript.service_ handles this, but there's some kind of bug in the _bonescript.service_ and the underlying nodejs script that prevents this from working.
 As best I can tell, nodejs